 The potential of natural gas as a transport substitute

 The abundant natural gas resources in the SADC have the potential of boosting the economy of the whole region.
-To exploit this potential, the development of infrastructure for natural gas transport and regional support for the existing SADC Regional Gas Master Plan is essential.
+To exploit this potential, the development of infrastructure for natural gas transport is essential.

 The SADC has identified weak infrastructure as a key constraint to the development of the region’s natural gas resources.
 The lack of infrastructure, such as pipelines and storage facilities, hinders the distribution of natural gas across countries in the SADC.